-Maturity, as I see it, is simply how gracefully I can accept a reality that doesn’t match my expectations.
-Children get their hopes up for this or that, and when life goes the other way they crash – lack of maturity (1).
-This is what we expect from children.
-But adults?
-This shows how little difference there is between children and adults – we’re just big children struggling to be adults.
+Maturity for me comes down to how gracefully I can accept a reality that doesn’t match my expectations.
+Children get their hopes up for this or that, and when life goes the other way they have tantrums — they lack maturity (1).
+This is what we expect from children, but adults?
+This shows how little difference there is between children and adults.
+In truth, we’re just big children struggling to be adults.
 I say, it takes more than a lifetime to reach true adulthood.